 - Store in an airtight container for up to 3 days in the fridge or in a zip-lock freezer bag with as much air removed as possible in the freezer for up to 3 months.
 To serve from frozen, place on a plate and microwave for 30-60 seconds or until warm.

-Make the pesto ahead of time or use store-bought if that makes pulling the recipe together easier.
+- Make the Spinach Pesto ahead of time or use store-bought,